bibhas2/collaborative-filtering/README.md

 python model.py
 ```

-With 2000 features for each user and movie we get excellent accuracy after a few minutes of training.
+With 2000 features for each user and movie we get 65% accuracy.

 ## Dealing With Sparse Matrix
 Very few users give any rating for most products.
 (Rating can be explicit like star rating or implicit like visiting a product's page).